VioleauPierre/Breakaway_win/README.md

 - matplotlib

 ## Skills :
-- Machine Learning Models: Various machine learning models are explored, including Logistic Regression, SVM, Decision Trees, Random Forest, Naive Bayes, and K-Nearest Neighbors (KNN).
+- Machine Learning Models: Logistic Regression, SVM, Decision Trees, Random Forest, Naive Bayes, and K-Nearest Neighbors (KNN).
 - Model Selection and Evaluation: The project uses cross-validation to select the best-performing model and evaluates the models using accuracy scores and Receiver Operating Characteristic (ROC) curves to measure their predictive performance.
 - Hyperparameter Tuning: Hyperparameter tuning is demonstrated using GridSearchCV to optimize the KNN model's performance by finding the best values for hyperparameters.